- Date : 15/02/2020

 It is important to accept that tax obligations cannot be wished away.
 However, by simply understanding the type of business they run, small business owners can make this process easier.

-• If a company functions as a sole proprietorship, it attracts the same tax rates as applicable for individual citizens.
+- If a company functions as a sole proprietorship, it attracts the same tax rates as applicable for individual citizens.
 This also means that the unit is exempted from paying taxes on income of up to Rs.
-2.5 lakhs.
+2.5 lakhs for business owners below the age of 60 and 3 lakhs for senior citizens.

-• In the case of a private limited company, a partnership company, or limited liability partnership (LLP), there is no threshold limit and it must pay tax on its total income.
+- In the case of a private limited company, a partnership company, or limited liability partnership (LLP), there is no threshold limit and it must pay business tax on its total income.

 Fortunately, in the sphere of sales and services, the new GST regime has subsumed a whole range of taxes such as VAT, central and state taxes, octroi, excise and other cesses.

-In the case of income-tax, tapping into areas where a company can claim exemptions is one method to stem tax outgoings and manage finances better.
+In the case of business tax, tapping into areas where a company can claim exemptions is one method to stem tax outgoings and manage finances better.

 Tax saving tips for sole proprietorships and small businesses